razorblade42/zilla-management-tool/README.md

 2- run "npm install"
 3- run "npm start"

-after these steps it will start running on a local server npm start

 Note - Although i have added all dependencies but in case if any error occurs regarding missing dependencies you can just use command

 "npm install @package-name --save"